Microsoft/go/eng/doc/fips/README.md

 ## Usage: Runtime

 A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
-This is the case for `opensslcrypto` (always using OpenSSL) and `cngcrypto` (always using CNG).
+This is the case for `opensslcrypto` (always using OpenSSL), `cngcrypto` (always using CNG) and `darwincrypto` (always using CommonCrypto/CryptoKit).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

 The following sections describe how to enable FIPS mode and the effect of the `GOFIPS` environment variable on each supported platform.